 “every other sacrament, indeed every ministry of the Church, is linked with the Eucharist and is directed towards it …. for the Eucharist contains the entire spiritual good of the Church, namely Christ Himself”.

-Any child attending school outside the parish but worshipping at St Thomas More’s is welcome, indeed encouraged, to receive First Communion with the parish group.
-All children intending to receive these sacraments in the parish group will be expected to follow the programme of preparation.
-Please see Parish News as to the Enrolment Details for this coming preparation programme.
+Any child that is not attending St Thomas More Primary School, and attending the schools within our parish, worshiping at St Thomas More’s is welcome, indeed encouraged, to receive First Communion with the parish group.
+All children intending to receive these sacraments in the parish group will be expected to follow the program of preparation.
+Please see Parish News as to the Enrollment Details for this coming preparation program.

 If you, or someone in your family is unable to attend Mass, whether temporarily or permanently, due to sickness or advanced age, please contact the parish office and a minister of the Eucharist will be arranged to bring Communion to the home.